-Both of the values you need to determine the efficiency -- the wattage and the lumens, or "initial lumens," should be clearly marked on the packaging that the light bulb comes in.
-Once you've found those two numbers, all you have to do is divide the number of lumens by the number of watts.
-That will give you the standard measure of light bulb efficiency, the lumens per watts.
+The wattage and the lumens, or "initial lumens," are the two values you need to determine a light bulb's efficiency.
+And they should be marked on the packaging.
+Once you've found those two numbers, simply divide the number of lumens by the number of watts.
+That will give you the standard measure of light bulb efficiency, which is the lumens per watts.

-Just don't be sure to use the actual wattage of the bulb, not the so-called "equivalency" value.
+It's best to use the actual wattage of the bulb, not the so-called "equivalency" value.
 That equivalency number is just a reference to the energy requirements of a standard incandescent light bulb that would produce the same amount of light.
-Also, try to compare similar types of light bulbs, Comparing an incandescent to a CFL or an LED light bulb can be like comparing apples to oranges.
+Also, try to compare similar types of light bulbs—comparing an incandescent to a CFL or an LED light bulb can be like comparing apples to oranges.

 A higher number for lumens per watt means more efficiency: more light produced for less power.
 A lower number for lumens per watt means less efficiency: less light produced for more power.

-A typical 40 watt light bulb, say the GE 13257 40W Incandescent Light Bulb. uses 40 watts of electricity to produce 490 lumens.
+A typical 40 watt light bulb—for instance, the GE 13257 40W incandescent light bulb—uses 40 watts of electricity to produce 490 lumens.
 The efficiency of that light bulb is 12.75 lumens per watt.

 The more efficient a light bulb is, the more energy it saves.
-That helps cut down on the amount of energy that has to be produced, so it helps reduce greenhouse emissions and slow the warming of our atmosphere.
+That helps to cut down on the amount of energy that has to be produced, so it helps to reduce greenhouse emissions and slow the warming of our atmosphere.
 It also reduces the amount of energy you use, which means that your monthly electric bill will be less.
-It may not be a lot, relative to your total bill, maybe, but it's still less than it would otherwise be.
-(See Saving Money on Your Lighting for more information on this.)
+It may not make a significant reduction in cost relative to your total bill, but every decrease helps to make a difference.

 If you wanted to, you could install six 40 watt-equivalent LED light bulbs in place of each 40-watt incandescent bulb you replace and get nearly six times as much light for the same money.
-Or you could do what most of us do and replace the bulbs one-for-one, and save more than 80 percent of the money you were spending to power your lights.
+Or you could replace the bulbs one for one and save more than 80 percent of the money you were spending to power your lights.